kjankaew/RainDataThailand_Mini_Project_KJ/README.md

 •	Is there a long-term trend of increasing rainfall?
 Could it be related to global warming (based on the well-known record of higher global sea surface temperature)?

-Although not all of the research questions I set out could be answered directly during this 3 weeks of mu investigation.
+Although not all of the research questions I set out could be answered directly during this 3 weeks period of my investigation.
-I think the data show positive correlation between years with high precipitation and la Nina.
+I think the data show a positive correlation between years with high precipitation and la Nina (negative ONI).

 As a beginner in coding and data visualization I am struggling a lot with this mini project, but I am eager to learn.